A win for the Blues... and country rugby. Photo / Mike Thorpe

 “I’d never heard of Mangatainoka either, until the Hurricanes took a few games there back in the day.
 Is there a brewery around here by any chance?”
 O’Halloran joked.

 There isn’t but the pub was gearing up for a huge night - there was a band on and a fence up.
 The date had been circled on Kirwee calendars since the game was announced.
-The social event of the summer, it was one one-part rugby match to two-parts country catch-up.
+The social event of the summer, it was one-part rugby match to two-parts country catch-up.

-“You can’t go five metres without seeing somebody you know!” said one punter, before excitedly waving to yet another familiar face.
+“You can’t go five metres without seeing somebody you know,” said one punter, before excitedly waving to yet another familiar face.

 Familiar faces greeted fans at each gate, too.
-Whilst the All Blacks that featured in the Northern tour late last year didn’t take the field - they did take tickets, photos and a few by surprise.
+While the All Blacks that featured in the Northern tour late last year didn’t take the field – they did take tickets, photos and a few by surprise.
 One entrance was patrolled by Crusaders' 2025 captain David Havili and star fullback Will Jordan with many fans doubling back for an autograph when they recognised their heroes.

 But the most eager eyes were young.